-There are a number of variables available to include in a template or use with the Script action:
+There are a number of variables available to include in a template or use with the Script and PowerShell actions:

 Color Copies DataType DocumentName DriverName Duplex ID LastPrinter MachineName NotifyName Now Orientation PaperLength PaperSize PaperSource PaperWidth PortName PrintDate PrinterName PrintFilePath Priority SerialNumber Size TotalPages UserName